 We made the extraction of new hotel features possible with feature engineering which means creating new features applying math calculations to existing ones.
 For hotels, these features included, for example, amenities such as pool or concierge services and much more.
 By being fed with more features, the model was able to produce more precise search results.

 During the AI Sprint, we built a set of prototype models predicting the possibility of a user to choose a hotel from a group of hotels matching search criteria.
 As the number of available hotels varied we wanted to make sure our model could provide the best choice for a user higher in the listings.
 That is why we set up the criteria of hotels appearing within top 3%, top 10% and top 20% of all available hotels.
 For example, if there were 100 hotels available building a model providing a user’s top choice within the first 20 positions would be a way to go!
 Or if there were just 10 hotels available, showing a user a hotel on position number 3 would be considered a success.
 With this model, we validated this was possible.

-The AI-powered model was able to learn from the past history of user choices and offer the hotel that would meet user requirements.
+The AI-powered model was able to learn from the past history of user choices and offer a hotel that would meet user requirements.
 We have validated the hypothesis that our model could provide better hotel recommendations appearing in the top 20% of available search results.
 This has proved that if there were 100 hotels available, our model would be more efficient in displaying the top user choice within the first 20 positions.
-Having achieved the success criteria in this regard, the Client decided to polish the model feeding in more data and train it further.
+Having achieved the success criteria in this regard, the client decided to polish the model, feeding in more data and train it further.